-According to ASTM D6137, the test panels used in the technique must be new commercial quality carbon steel with a minimum thickness of 6-mm and a square size of 200 mm.
+According to ASTM D6137, the test panels used in the technique must be new and made of commercial quality carbon steel with a minimum thickness of 6-mm and a square size of 200 mm.

 The ASTM D6137 test results can be combined with other test techniques to choose a liner for surfaces in flue gas desulfurization (FGD) systems that will be exposed to hot unscrubbed flue gas or scrubbed gas that has been warmed considerably above the water dew point.